 Why the name Vortex?
 The idea came up thanks to the leader of a hippie community that I met in Venice Beach, where I wend to surf during my days in Los Angeles.
 Vortex (in Latin) means vortex and is the epicentre of a cyclone.
 And that I wanted to be my coworking space, the centre of the hurricane of ideas and energy of a community of professionals.
 And to add energy to my space, I had to choose a location that was a vortex in itself; I wanted to place the epicentre of the entrepreneurial ecosystem in Valencia: the Port of Valencia.

 But in life, not everything is work.
 Vortex had to be in an interesting, authentic neighbourhood, with leisure and sports options at the doorstep of the coworking space.
-And then I met the Cabanyal, adjacent to the port of Valencia, Lanzadera, EDEM, Innsomnia by Banckia Fintech, the main accelerators of startups, not only in Valencia but also in Spain.
+And then I met Cabanyal.
 And on the beach.

 Magic.
 The Vortex Coworking ingredients had come together and Vortex Playa in Cabanyal would be the first workspace.